 About the rechargeUnfortunately, the power supply included in the package has a 5V/2A output, which is really too slow for such a large battery.
 Pass by 10 to 100% indeed, it requires almost 5 hours, not just a small amount of time.

 Chuwi HiPad LTE can also be purchased on Amazon Italy for the price of 199 €.
 From a certain point of view the amount requested is really small, even if I think it is too high for what is offered.
 In fact, if we take a comprehensive look at its performance, I would not recommend it as the main Android tablet, given that there are better products on the market, even on such a low price range.
 Heading towards a Huawei Mediapad T5, or T3, you can spend less and get a better device in every respect.

-Therefore I believe that, in this field, Chuwi still has to work hard to achieve the reliability shown in the PC field.
+Therefore I believe that, in this field, Chuwi still has a lot of work to do to achieve the reliability shown in the PC sector.